Nadi-System/nadi_core/README.md

+Archieved as this is now part of the [Nadi System](https://github.com/Nadi-System/nadi-system) repo.

 # Nadi Core Library

 The Core library for all the other nadi-system to use as well as for the plugins to use.